repo-sumit/repo-sumit/README.md

 ## 🚀 About Me

-🎓 B.S. in Data Science @ IIT Madras
+🎓 Studying Data Science @ IIT Madras
 🧠 Product Intern @ ConveGenius.AI | Founder @ [AceGrade.in](https://acegrade.in)
 🌏 Passionate about EdTech, AI, and making products that empower millions